GeordanD/GeordanD/README.md

 - 👋 Hi, I’m @GeordanD
 - 👀 I’m interested in: Learning all types of Software Development.
 - 🌱 I’m currently learning: Front End Development.
-- Current Subject: Arrays & Functions.
+- Current Learnings: Making a Game of War!

 <!---
 GeordanD/GeordanD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.